opencomputeproject/SAI/doc/ECMP/NextHopGroup_with_members.md

 * Add a new Next hop group attribute for the list of weights
 * Create/modify the Next hop group by specifying both of the above lists

+No next hop group member objects will be created in this workflow.
+Any modification of the next hop group will need the application to pass in the current list of next hops.
+The member next hops need not be removed before removing the next hop group.

 ### Example

 Create a next hop group.